longnguyen2004/FacebookVideoOptimizer/README.en.md

 ## How to run

-- Windows: Run `run.bat` and follow the instructions
+- Windows: Run `run.en.bat` and follow the instructions
-- macOS (soon) & Linux: Run `run.sh` and follow the instructions
+- macOS (soon) & Linux: Run `run.en.sh` and follow the instructions

 ## Note about console font